kt-npm-modules/npm-typescript-template/README.md

 - Dependabot updates & auto-generation of changesets
 - Format on save with eslint in vscode
 - Monthly auto-release, if only dependabot changes are included
+- Example for checking changes in subpackage folder since last successfull run in the context of `push` or `pull_request` events

 # Check if subpackage test will run